Feds to post deficits $8B bigger than expected over next two years: PBO report - Red Deer Advocate

 The government’s fiscal position is also expected to take a hit — a total of about $1 billion over the next five years — from a higher-than-anticipated cost for its budget commitment to expand benefits for the working poor, through its Canada Workers Benefit.
 The details were included in a separate report also released Monday by Frechette’s office.

-The federal budget projected the Canada Workers Benefit, a rebranded version of a program introduced by the Harper government, to have a fiscal impact of about $831 million between 2018-19 and 2022-23.
-The PBO believes Ottawa has underestimated the program’s cost and that it will come in at $1.84 billion over that period.
+The federal budget projected the Canada Workers Benefit, a rebranded version of a program introduced by the Harper government, would have a fiscal impact of about $831 million between 2018-19 and 2022-23.
+The PBO believes otherwise, saying it will come in at $1.84 billion over that period.

 The PBO also predicted the federal government’s forthcoming carbon price tax would lower the country’s real gross domestic product by 0.5 per cent, or $10 billion, in 2022.